Museo Nacional de Antropología Museo Nacional de Antropología

 Museo Nacional de Antropología

-The Museo Nacional de Antropología (NMA) was established in 1964 to serve as a space to study and reflect upon the rich indigenous history of Mexico.
-Located in Mexico City, it is the largest and most-visited museum in the country.
-The iconic, modern building, designed by Mexican architect Pedro Rami?rez Va?zquez, surrounds a striking courtyard, covered by what is known as the concrete umbrella.
-The collection preserves the archeological history of Mexico's many cultural groups throughout history and particularly pays homage to the country's indigenous cultures.
-Archeological items stretch back to 1790 and a vast collection of ethnographic objects illuminate the worldview and daily lives of Mexico's indigenous communities.
-The NMA produces insightful publications and research, and engages in educational programming centered on preserving the historical archive, digitizing collections, and conserving heritage.
-The museum connects students at universities with the institution's holdings and resources.
+The Museo Nacional de Antropología (MNA) — the largest and most-visited museum in the country — was established in 1964 to serve as a space to study the rich indigenous history of Mexico.
+Designed by Mexican architect Pedro Ramirez Vazquez, the museum's iconic, modern building surrounds a striking courtyard that is covered by what is known as the concrete umbrella.
+The collection preserves the archeological history of Mexico's myriad cultural groups throughout history and pays homage to the country's indigenous cultures.
+Archeological items date back to 1790, and a vast collection of ethnographic objects illuminate the worldviews and daily lives of Mexico's indigenous communities.
+The MNA also produces insightful publications and research, and it offers educational programming centered on preserving the historical archive and conserving heritage.

 GRoW Support